shwethaj1104/react-admin-dashboard/README.md

 Here is the application URL : https://react-admin-omega-blush.vercel.app

-Technology used: Material icons, table and chart.
+Technology used : Material icons, table and chart.

 Landing Dashboard page :